 I’m a fan of extended muscle gaining periods – often eight months or longer.
 Inevitably, the deeper I get into this phase, the more body fat I will accumulate.
 I like periodizing a four to five month calorie surplus followed by a two(ish) month recomp to strip off fat.
 Then I revert back to a surplus and resume the mass gaining phase.

 A lot of people will argue that a mini-cut will be a lot more beneficial during a bulk.
-I agree, and have used mini-cuts successfully in the past.
+I agree and have used mini-cuts successfully in the past.
 However, it comes down to the mindset of the individual.
 Oftentimes, people who are in ‘bulk mode’ don’t want to go into a straight calorie deficit and risk losing their gains.
-This is a common phenomenon among ex-skinny Bros.

 Step 1: Set maintenance calories.